federicomariamassari/udacity-rsend/projects/e1/e1-autonomous-systems-interview-practice.md

 ### Question 1

+_What are some of the advantages & disadvantages of cameras, lidar and radar?
+What combination of these (and other sensors) would you use to ensure appropriate and accurate perception of the environment?_

+#### Follow-up

+### Question 2

 _How do features from algorithms like SIFT, SURF and HOG differ?
 Explain how these algorithms work, and how you would use them within a perception pipeline._

 SIFT, SURF, and HOG are feature extraction and object recognition algorithms used in image processing and computer vision.

+#### Question 3

+__[Code]__ _Describe how a particle filter works, where it is useful, and how it performs against similar algorithms.
+Code an example of how you update the weights of the particles between steps._

 ## Resources